How to Mirror Android to Laptop: 5 Best Methods (2026)

 Vysor detects the device automatically.
 Click View to start mirroring.
 The whole process takes under 30 seconds from download to mirror.

 If Vysor doesn’t detect your device, check that USB debugging is enabled and that you’ve accepted the debugging prompt on your phone.
-Based on Vysor’s troubleshooting guide, most connection failures come from missing or outdated ADB drivers on Windows.
+According to Vysor’s troubleshooting guide, most connection failures come from missing or outdated ADB drivers on Windows.

 #Method 4: Built-In Windows Wireless Display